 Class participation is worth 100 points and consists of both attendance and contribution to class discussions.
 If you never contribute in class or if you miss several classes, you will receive a low grade (C, D, or E) for class participation.
-If you contribute occasionally but rarely add value your grade will be in the B-C range even if you attend every class.
+If you contribute occasionally but rarely add value, your grade will be in the B-C range even if you attend every class.
 Grades of A are reserved for students who participate with insightful comments, experiences, or thoughtful questions in almost every class.
+At the end of the quarter, I will ask everyone to provide a short evaluation of everyone in their group.
+This evaluation will also be used to determine your class participation grade.
 You can ask for feedback on your participation performance at any time.